Q42/NBA.Client/README.md

 API Documentation: http://docs.biodiversitydata.nl/en/latest/
 Swagger: https://docs.biodiversitydata.nl/endpoints-reference/

-Easily communicate with Netherlands Biodiversity API using C#
+Easily communicate with Naturalis / Netherlands Biodiversity API using C#

 ## How To install?
 Download the source from GitHub or get the compiled assembly from NuGet [NBA.Client on NuGet](https://nuget.org/packages/NBA.Client).